The ultimate guide to growing roses at home

-If a classic English garden is what you’re after, it simply isn’t complete without a few sweet-scented rose bushes.
 From classic bush varieties to climbing or ground-cover roses, there really is a rose for every situation, part of the garden or garden style.
-Our garden experts provide guidelines and some top tips to ensure your roses flourish and flower all the way from spring until autumn.
+Our garden experts share guidelines and some top tips to ensure your roses flourish and flower all the way from spring until autumn.

 Preparing a bed for planting roses

-Prepare an entire bed, rather than digging individual holes, to enable the roots to spread out easily.
-Follow this simple step-by-step guide:
+When preparing a bed for your roses, it’s best to prepare an entire bed rather than digging individual holes, as this will enable the roots to spread out easily.

 - Find a bed in an open, sunny position, which allows you to space your roses far enough apart to ensure good airflow.
 This will help to guard against fungal diseases like black spot, mildew and rust.